Student Research at SUNY Geneseo

 Here are the steps we generally recommend you take:

 - It's best to begin investigating research opportunities during your sophomore year and begin the research during your junior year.
 You, of course, can begin earlier or later!

 - Decide whether you really want to commit to doing research.
 Research is generally rewarding and challenging.
-Taking BIOL 281 available only in the Fall semester may help you in your decision as to whether to do research.
-This course is required if you plan to "graduate with Biology honors" by completing the honors program and honors thesis.
+Speak with your advisor if you would like to learn more about "graduating with Biology honors" which requires completing the honors program and honors thesis.

 - Determine which professor appears to be the best qualified person to supervise you and your research.
 Start with the information provided by faculty members.
 Talk to them in person or begin your search by browsing faculty websites.
 Talking to students in these labs also is really helpful.